guettli/programming-guidelines/README.md

 Check the license of the library.
 If it is BSD, MIT or Apache like, then use the library.

+Calling a subprocess is slow, especially if it gets done often you will notice the difference soon.

 ### Avoid toilet paper programming (wrapping)